GregLeonhardt/LogSeq/pages/BtrFS.md

 	- EXAMPLE:
 		- ``btrfs scrub status /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 - ### Scrub BtrFS to check data integrity.
+	- Scrubbing is an important maintenance task for ensuring the integrity of your data, especially on RAID setups where data integrity is crucial.
 	- #### start
 		- To start a scrub operation on a Btrfs filesystem, you use the following command:
 			- ``btrfs scrub start {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``btrfs scrub start /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 	- #### status
-		- You can check the status of the scrub operation using the following command:
+		- You can check the status of the scrub operation using the following command.
+This command will display information about the scrub operation, including progress, the number of bytes scrubbed, and any errors encountered.
 			- ``btrfs scrub status {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``btrfs scrub status /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+	- #### suspend
+		-
+	-
+	-
 	- #### cancel
-		- If needed, you can cancel a scrub operation using the following command:
+		- If needed, you can cancel a scrub operation using the following command.
+This command will stop the scrub operation before it completes.
 			- ``btrfs scrub cancel {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``btrfs scrub cancel /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 	- #### stop
 		-
-			- Once the scrub operation completes, you can stop it using the following command:
+			- Once the scrub operation completes, you can stop it using the following command.
+This command stops the scrub operation and finalizes the results.
 			- ``btrfs scrub stop {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``btrfs scrub stop /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+-